 Leo-Virgo Cusp 8/19 - 8/25

 The earth sign Virgo is associated with Mercury.
-Virgo's tend to be very intelligent, but shy.
-They are organized and reliable and tend to make excellent employees.
+Virgo tends to be very intelligent, but shy.
+A Virgo is organized and reliable and tends to make an excellent employee.
 Virgos are kindhearted and find the good in people but can also be described as fussy and their perfectionism can lead to narrow-mindedness.
 They’re givers, companions, and advisers.
-Virgo's are often described as refined.
+Virgo is often described as refined.
 They seek perfection and are often quite spiritual.

 Read more about the qualities of astrology Virgo Zodiac Sign Guide.

 The air sign Libra is associated with Venus.
 Libra's are relaxed, mellow, with a love for beauty.
 They often have difficulty making decisions.
 They seek balance and harmony, but they may tend to be too trusting or gullible.
 Their lives will have dramas, false starts, broken hearts, and disillusionment.
 They are peacemakers.
 Libras could find love in exotic beautiful places or while running a bar or restaurant.
 They also could be designing beach or ski gear or sipping cocktails.

 Read more about the qualities of astrology Libra Zodiac Sign Guide.

 The water sign Scorpio is associated with Pluto.
 People born under this sign are intense and passionate.
 They also tend to be secretive about what they are really thinking.
 They like to appear strong and in control.

 This sign has intense and dramatic relationships.
 Scorpios have passion, desire, and power, but they need to decide on the power of love or love of power.
 They wear masks and hide their true feelings.
 When Scorpios fall in love they can be faithful and dedicated, but don't hurt them because they won't forgive you.

 Read more about the qualities of astrology Scorpio Zodiac Sign Guide.